rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 [iancoleman.io/bip39](https://iancoleman.io/bip39/)

-> It is not recommended to be used for any 'real' wallet because it's not a secure way to generate a private key, but can be used for learning purposes.
+> It is not recommended to be used for any 'real' wallet because it's not a secure way to generate a private key, however we will use this here for learning purposes, and since we're using the Testnet anyway.

 In the `Generate a random mnemonic` field, select 12 words and click on the `generate` button.